1. Submission procedure and workflow

 Zoological names

-The International Code of Zoological Nomenclature (ICZN) allows electronic publication of new zoological names and nomenclatural acts as long as the work in which they appear is properly archived and registered.
+The International Code of Zoological Nomenclature (ICZN) allows the electronic publication of new zoological names and nomenclatural acts as long as the work in which they appear is properly archived and registered.
 Details of the publication must be entered into Zoobank, the official ICZN registry.
 Peer Community Journal is archived in CLOCKSS and will appear as a known journal during the Zoobank registration process.

 Authors must register their publication and their new names into Zoobank to obtain corresponding LSIDs (Life Science Identifiers).
 For nomenclatural acts other than a new species, genus, or family name, only the registration of the published work is currently mandatory.